muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 *smaller* version of the first letter of the possrep name `Text`.
 There is also another format for this, but it takes more octets.

+A **Text** artifact uses just 1 octet to canonically represent the first 32 "positional" **Kit**/**Tuple**/etc attribute names.
+The single canonical octet for each of `[0t0..0t31]` corresponds to each of the ASCII/UTF-8 code points `0x0..0x1F` respectively, so each one is represented by itself in UTF-8 format with no extra metadata octets.
+There are also other formats for each of these character strings, but they all take more octets.

 A **Text** artifact uses 3..N octets to represent the general case of any character string as a single format-denoting octet, which corresponds to the ASCII/UTF-8 *LATIN CAPITAL LETTER T* character `T` so it is visually